List of Irish state vessels: Coastal and Marine Service

-The Coastal and Marine Service was a short-lived naval service that operated during The Irish Civil War.
-The Service was disbanded in March 1924 after only several months of existence, and all of its ships, except Muirchú, were sold off.
+The Coastal and Marine Service (CMS) was a short-lived naval service that operated during the Irish Civil War.
+In addition to the CMS vessels listed below, several coastal landings were undertaken by the Irish National Army, during the civil war, using commandeered civilian passenger ships such as the TSS Arvonia and the SS Lady Wicklow.
+The CMS was disbanded in March 1924 after only several months of existence, and all of its ships, except Muirchú, were sold off.